michelodev95/worker-list/README.md

 ## Using the Application

-1. **Sort Workers:** Click on the column headers "Name," "Last Name," or "Country" to sort workers in ascending or descending order.
+1. **Sort Workers:** Click on the column headers "Name," "Last Name," or "Country" to sort workers in ascending or descending sort.

 2. **Delete Users:** Click the delete button next to a user to remove them.
 You can recover or permanently delete users from the deleted users view.